AleanaA/aleBot/README.md

 ## rooBot is yet another general purpose bot, but with tiny pandas

+### Support

+If you need assistance setting up the bot, or adding to it, come join [the support server!](https://discord.gg/3QpFUQx)

 ### Setup

 1. Ensure you have [Git](https://git-scm.com/downloads) installed.